QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Ciraza.md

   </table>
 </div>

-The Native Arkan people are an ethnic group with numerous subcultures descended from [[Cirazan]] nomads that seem to have first settled in what is now [[Arkbay]], [[Ustonia]].
+The Native Arkan people are an ethnic group with numerous subcultures descended from [[Ciraza]] nomads that seem to have first settled in what is now [[Arkbay]], [[Ustonia]].
 They have kept a comprehensive oral history since ancient times, but no Native Arkan written material has yet been discovered.
 They were displaced by [[Exilan]] colonials in 1643 and have been spread thin throughout the country ever since, so the point that much of their history has been lost and their native languages are all considered severely threatened.

 ### Old Oxi people